What is an ACH payment? The complete guide

 Nacha works closely with government agencies, including the Federal Reserve, the U.S. Treasury, and state banking authorities, to ensure the payment process is safe and reliable and that both parties are who they say they are.

-Here, will discuss the mechanics of ACH payments, cover the different types, and compare them to other payment methods.
+Here, we’ll explore the mechanics of ACH payments, cover the different types, and compare them to other payment methods.

 The different types of ACH: ACH debits and ACH credits

 There are two main types of ACH transfers: debits and credits.
-In this chapter, we’ll discuss both types and explain how they work to give you more control over your spending and increase overall transparency.
+Let’s compare both types and explain how they work to give you more control over your accounts payable and receivable.

 ACH debits